-Documentation from Head Start for children enrolled in the district indicate free eligibility.
-The Head Start/Even Start authority must list those eligible Head Start/Even Start children and sign off on the form.
-A sample form is on page E-65
+Documentation from Head Start or Even Start may also indicate free eligibility.
+The Head Start/Event Start authority must list those eligible Head Start/Even Start children and sign off on the form.
+A sample form is on page E-63